uptane/deployment-considerations/repositories.md

 * When the Time Server receives a sequence of tokens from a vehicle, it will provide one or more signed responses, containing the time along with these tokens.
 It MAY produce either one signed time attestation containing the current time and all tokens, or multiple time attestations each containing the current time and one or more tokens.

 * The Time Server will expose a public interface allowing primaries to communicate with it.
-This communication MAY occur over FTP, FTPS, SFTP, HTTP, or HTTPS.
+This communication MAY occur over FTP, FTPS, SFTP, HTTP, HTTPS, or another transport control of the implementor's choice.

 * Rotation of the The Time Server's key is performed by listing the new key in the Director's Root metadata, in the same manner as other role keys are listed, and also in the Director's Targets metadata (for partial verification secondaries).